KxSystems/docs-v1/docs/cloud/aws/benchmarking.md

-We separate this specific test from other storage tests, as these devices are contained within the EC2 instance itself, unlike every other solution reviewed in Appendix A. Note that some of the solutions reviewed in Appendix A do actually leverage instances containing these devices.
+We separate this specific test from other storage tests, as these devices are contained within the EC2 instance itself, unlike every other solution reviewed in [Appendix A](app-a-ebs).
+Note that some of the solutions reviewed in the appendixes do actually leverage instances containing these devices.

-An instance local store provides temporary block-level storage for your instance.
+An instance-local store provides temporary block-level storage for your instance.
 This storage is located on disks that are physically attached to the host computer.